by Doc – Owner, Founder, Two and a Half Years Late to This List, But Two and a Half Years More Experience Than the Other Lists You’ll Find

 - We’re assuming you’re playing offline, using NPC teammates (online services won’t last forever).
 This a solo tier list.

 - Your Tera Type will always be the type you plan to attack with.
-Everyone’s holding Shell Bell unless otherwise stated, and everyone’s 6IV/Hyper Trained at level 100 with the proper nature.
+Everyone’s holding Shell Bell unless their primary attack is a lifesteal attack like Giga Drain/Drain Punch, in which case they’re usually holding Life Orb, and everyone’s 6IV/Hyper Trained at level 100 with the proper nature, no exceptions.

 Please keep in mind the two tier lists are not ranked relative to each other, and the tiers are not ordered.
 The usefulness of a build depends on the opponent and their Tera typing, so relative rankings are about all we can do.